ADVISORY: Apologies but our phone system is down. For booking enquiries, please message us online.

 Dirt, drink spills, food remnants squished into carpet fibres, colouring adventures … you name it, a small human somewhere has probably done it.

-We have some great tips to kid-proof your carpet and help it to survive this time of year.
+We have some great tips to kid-proof your carpet and help it to survive (almost) anything.

 Here’s the bad news.
 You need to start vacuuming your carpet more regularly, particularly when the kids are hanging around at home more than usual.

 The good news?
 Giving the carpet a once over every second day or so will keep it in great shape.

 Most primary school aged kids and older should be able to operate vacuum.
 Turn it into a game or a way (#bribe) for them to do an activity of their choosing if they vacuum their rooms first.

 There’s nothing wrong with asking your guests – and your children - to remove their shoes before they come into the house.
 Your carpet will thank you for it!

 Our feet shed skin into the carpet too, which attracts bacteria and dust mites, who love to feed on dead skin.
 Dust mite excrement contains toxins known to cause allergic or respiratory reactions, such as a runny nose, headaches and pesky coughs!

 As a rule, you should always tend to a stain as quickly as possible, removing any excess substance first before attacking the spill.